Trade (nightclub): Celebrity patrons

-Trade has attracted some well-known celebrities over the years including Madonna, Bjork, Kate Moss, Marc Almond, Rupert Everett, Alexander McQueen, John Galliano.
-The club's policy was to afford them no special VIP area nor could they bring in entourages.
+Trade attracted many celebrities over the years including Madonna, Bjork, Kate Moss, Marc Almond, Rupert Everett, Alexander McQueen, and John Galliano.
+The club's policy afforded them no special privileges nor could they bring along entourages.
 Those expecting this, such as Cher, and Axl Rose, were refused entry.

 Trade (after Turnmills)

-Since 2008, Laurence and the promotion team behind the Trade brand have continued to run one-off specials around the UK and the world.
+Since 2008, Laurence and the promotion team behind the Trade brand have run one-off specials around the UK and the world.

-After Trade closed, Laurence opened a new club called Egg in Kings Cross, London.
+After Trade closed, Laurence opened Egg nightclub in Kings Cross, London.
 In May 2003, EGG won the prestigious BEDA Award for Best Club in London.
 In 2018, EGG LDN announced a world tour.